bootdotdev/blog/content/backend/best-backend-bootcamps.md

 ### Content:

-This backend bootcamp covers the Python, JavaScript, and Go programming languages.
+This backend bootcamp covers Python, JavaScript, and Go programming languages.
 There is a combination of guided lessons with an interactive coding window for you to test your code on, mixed with personal projects for you to develop your own coding skills.

 Joining the Boot.dev backend bootcamp also includes access to the [Discord community](https://boot.dev/community) of developers.